When to go to a doctor for UTI? What doctor to see for UTI? Should I see a urologist for recurrent UTI?

 Possible antibiotic resistance is one of the reasons Dr Hsieh works to support the urinary microbiome, rather than recommend prophylactic antibiotics.

 Prophylactic antibiotics refers to the preventative use of antibiotics, at low doses, over an extended timeframe.
 This may be a daily dose, or a dose taken after sex.

 Although prophylactic antibiotic use is common, studies have shown there may be other reasons to avoid it, including antibiotic resistance.
 We’ve covered this in more detail in our article about recurrent UTI treatment.

 How To Make An Appointment With Dr Hsieh

-For patients who are unable to travel, telemedicine may be possible for all appointments.
-In this case, it’s best to reach out via the details above to discuss whether this can be arranged.
+It’s best to reach out using the information above to discuss whether this can be arranged.

 Appointments with Dr Hsieh are covered by healthcare insurance in most cases.
 For uninsured patients, Dr Hsieh does his best to make fees reasonable and within their financial means.

 What Types Of Patients Can Make An Appointment?